Cloud-developer-aws/3-Monolith-Microservices-Scale/README.md

 <hr>
 <a name='schema26'></a>

-## 26.Exercise kubernetes for production
+## 26. Exercise kubernetes for production

 1.-  Add Dockerfile
 ```yaml